cabforum/netsec/docs/NSR.md

 #### 2.1 Trusted roles

-The CA MUST define Trusted Roles for the personnel who design, build, develop, implement, operate, and maintain its CA Infrastructure and Network Equipment.
+The CA MUST define Trusted Roles for the personnel who design, build, develop, implement, operate, and maintain its Certificate Systems and Root CA Systems.

 Each Trusted Role MUST have its responsibilities, privileges, and access documented.

 Each Trusted Role MUST be assigned responsibilities, privileges, and access in a manner consistent with:

 1. the Principle of Least Privilege; and
-   2. requirements of Multi-Party Control.
+2. the Principle of Separation of Duties.

 ##### 2.1.1